ezios/snort_alert/README.md

 send snort alert through gmail api ,

-need have gmail account and get token : credentials.json
+need to have gmail account and get token : credentials.json

 /!\ in progress /!\